ekim493/cs1371-autograder/setup.md

 On Gradescope, test cases appear in the order of their levels (level -1, then level 0, then level 1, etc.)

 ### Creating Test Cases
-The `TesterHelper.m` file contains a `TesterHelper` class which has functions that should be used to test functions.
+The `TestRunner.m` file contains a `TestRunner` class which has functions that should be used to test functions.
-For each test case, create a `TesterHelper` object and pass in the same inputs as the function being tested.
+For each test case, create a `TestRunner` object and pass in the same inputs as the function being tested.
-For example, if you are testing a function that you would normally call as follows `out = twoSum([1 2 3], 2)`, then create the object by calling `t = testerHelper([1 2 3], 2)`.
+For example, if you are testing a function that you would normally call as follows `out = twoSum([1 2 3], 2)`, then create the object by calling `t = TestRunner([1 2 3], 2)`.

 Then, set the properties of the object using dot notation.
 The following is a list of properties that involve checks.
-For full details, read the documentation in [TesterHelper.m](src/TesterHelper.m).
+For full details, read the documentation in [TestRunner.m](src/TestRunner.m).
 - runCheckAllEqual-> Check and compare all solution variables against the student's.
 Set to true or false.
 Default = true.
 - runCheckCalls -> Check a function file's calls for banned functions, set by `Allowed_Functions.json`.
 Set to true or false.
 Default = true.
 - runCheckPlots -> Check and compare a plot against the solution's.
 Set to true or false.
 Default = false.